purna-s/vmsrenderactivity/README.md

 ---

 # vmsrenderactivity
-This activity allows RenderVMS Json using VMS schema in XMLParserActivity code
+This activity allows to Render VMS Json using defined VMS schema

 ## Installation
 ### Flogo CLI